fullstackedorg/docs/docs/guides/packages.md

 ## Installing packages from npmjs

-This is the default behaviour.
+The default behaviour of the `install` command is to install from npmjs.

 ```
 npm i react
 ```

-You can always install specific version or tag.
+Specifying a version is also allowed.

 ```
 npm i react@18 react-dom@18